 Jon Boyce, Scotland's senior UK Export Finance adviser, helps Scottish companies like yours finance international trade - ensuring you get paid via UK Export Finance bank guarantees.

 UK Export Finance, UKEF (previously known as Export Credit Guarantee Dept, ECGD) is the UK’s export credit agency.
-It provides government assistance to exporters and UK investors (investing overseas) in form of bank guarantees and insurance products
+It provides government assistance to exporters and UK investors (investing overseas) in the form of bank guarantees and insurance products.

-If you're planning to export goods or/and services from UK then it is likely you'll need some form of credit guarantee or insurance to protect you against nonpayment or other financial issues.
+If you're planning to export goods or/and services from UK then it is likely you'll need some form of credit guarantee or insurance to protect you against non-payment.

-If the private sector such as banks or/and insurance companies refuse to give you what you need then, UK Export Finance may be able to help.
+If the private sector such as banks or/and insurance companies are unable or unwilling to support what you need then, UK Export Finance may be able to help.

 What we do

 We provide bank guarantees, insurance and advice to UK based exporters, large companies and SME’s, where there is evidence of market failure on behalf of banks and/or insurance companies.

 UKEF has its own risk assessment framework and our work is focused on helping UK exporters maximise opportunities to expand international sales.

 How our role has changed